 Our compositions are used for a myriad of purposes including but not limited to: superior quality perfumes; scent branding; personal care products; candles and diffusers and fragrances for home products.

-According to Roger Howell, our chief perfumer vice president: “We drive the scent trends that guide product branding for a wide range of clients in the personal care, household cleaning, and institutional industries… We know how important branding is for the continued growth of our clients’ product lines, and we pride ourselves on building scents that build great brands.”
+According to Roger Howell (pictured below), our chief perfumer vice president, “We drive the scent trends that guide product branding for a wide range of clients in the personal care, household cleaning, and institutional industries… We know how important branding is for the continued growth of our clients’ product lines, and we pride ourselves on building scents that build great brands.”

 If you’re a brand owner or purchaser, senior chemist, product developer, business development manager, packaging technologist or product development scientist, submit an inquiry today for professional advice on your next synthetic scent, be it for your company environment or for your choices in the products you may manufacture.